 If you’re on the fence about a 30-hour workweek, try an experiment.
 Implement the arrangement for a few employees, and see how they perform.
 Does their overall productivity increase, decrease, or stay the same?
 How do they feel about the arrangement after it has been going on for a couple of months?
 If your experiment is successful, you can begin to offer a 30-hour week to more employees.

 If a 30-hour workweek won’t cut it, you could think about taking other measures to give employees a break.
-For example, you could offer more paid vacation time or let employees work at home for a few days a week.
+For example, you could offer more paid vacation time or let employees work at home a few days a week.

 Too many people in today’s corporate universe are overworked.
 They suffer from physical and mental health problems because of it.
 A 30-hour workweek can reduce such health problems, increase productivity, and save companies money.
 However, this arrangement isn’t a fit for all businesses.
-Decision makers need to take all factors into account before they decide to implement it.
+Decision makers need to take all factors into account before they decide to implement these changes.